Available in Classic and VPC

 You can view the role setting information.

-- When adding a tag value to the previously registered tag key, update with newly entered tag valueSee the [Policy] and [Role application target] tabs at the bottom of the details page
+See the [Policy] and [Role application target] tabs at the bottom of the Details page.

-- Role application target: depending on the role type, you can set the targets to which the role applies.
+- Role application target: Depending on the role type, you can set the targets to which the role applies.

 Set role details

-In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Roles in order.
+> Services > Management & Governance > Sub Account > Roles. - Click the role name.

-See the [Policy] and [Role application target] tabs at the bottom of the Role details page.
+- See the [Policy] and [Role application target] tabs at the bottom of the Role details page.

-- Role application target: depending on the role type, you can set the targets to which the role applies.
+- Role application target: Depending on the role type, you can set the targets to which the role applies.

-- Single Sign-On Role: during Assignment configuration in Ncloud Single Sign-On, you can view the Assignment information of Ncloud Single Sign-On as the role application target.
+- Single Sign-On role: During assignment configuration in Ncloud Single Sign-On, you can view the assignment information of Ncloud Single Sign-On as the role application target.

-- Single Sign-On Role policy can be set from Ncloud Single Sign-On.
+- Single Sign-On role policy can be set from Ncloud Single Sign-On.

 Edit role information

-To edit the role name and description, follow these steps:
+To edit the role name and description:

-- In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Roles in order.
+> Services > Management & Governance > Sub Account > Roles. - Click the role name.

-- Click the [Edit] button from the role details page.
+- Click [Edit] from the Role details page.

 - You can edit the name and description of the role.

-- If the role type is Account, you can also edit the valid session expiration time.
+- If the role type is "Account", you can also edit the valid session expiration time.

 - You cannot edit the role type.